mpasovic/majapasovic.org/_posts/2012-07-02-bodies-and-cyborgs.md

 *****
 *Why do we have a need to recreate bodies and change its original (natural) functions?
 What are we afraid of?
-Can forming a body through a means of genetic engineering really prevent one from developing a “defect” at some point in their life?* Of course not, because in order to prevent such things, the human race would first need to get rid of various modes of transportation, factories and all the technology, which are the main causes of physical disabilities for the modern/postmodern
+Can forming a body through a means of genetic engineering really prevent one from developing an “impairment” at some point in their life?* Of course not, because in order to prevent such things, the human race would first need to get rid of various modes of transportation, factories and all the technology, which are the main causes of physical disabilities for the modern/postmodern